alphagov/govuk-import-export-prototype/answer/send-goods-abroad.markdown

 - | -
 Up to £270 | Form CN22 (available from the Post Office) £270 to £2,000 | Form CN23 (available from the Post Office)
-Over £2,000 or when claiming customs relief |  Form C88 -  [contact the Excise and Customs Helpline](/government/organisations/hm-revenue-customs/contact/customs-international-trade-and-excise-enquiries) for a copy.
+Over £2,000 or when claiming customs relief | [Contact the Excise and Customs Helpline](/government/organisations/hm-revenue-customs/contact/customs-international-trade-and-excise-enquiries) for a copy of form C88.
 Take this to the Post Office and they'll enter the details onto the export declaration system.

 ##Send goods you've sold